In the world of SEO, keywords are everything.

 Can short tail keywords be more than one word?

 Yes, short tail keywords can be more than one word.
-In fact, they can be up to three words.
+They can be up to three words.
 However, anything more than that is considered a long-tail keyword.

 What are some of the best short tail keywords?

 Some of the best short tail keywords include “buy,” “sale,” “free shipping,” and “coupon.”
-These are all high-traffic keywords that can help you get more traffic to your website.
+These high-traffic keywords can help you get more traffic to your website.

 What are mid-tail keywords?